ibm-cloud-docs/power-iaas/network-architecture-former.md

 ![SSL VPN deployment scenario](./images/network-ssl-vpn.svg "SSL VPN"){: caption="Figure 5.
 SSL VPN deployment scenario" caption-side="bottom"}

 This deployment topology builds on the [Connect-to-classic](/docs/power-iaas?topic=power-iaas-network-architecture-diagrams#per-classic) architecture.
 {: note}

-Complete the following steps to implement this scenario:
+Complete the following steps to implement the connectivity using jump server or bastion host:

 1. Ensure that you meet the following prerequisites:

       * Ensure that your IBM Cloud account has the required permissions, a VPN password is configured, and you have access to the subnets that are hosting your resources.
 For instructions, see [Activating or deactivating SSL VPN access for a user](/docs/iaas-vpn?topic=iaas-vpn-activate-or-deacivate-ssl-vpn-access-for-a-user).

       * Ensure that your workstation or laptop at your client-managed location has the stand-alone VPN client installed.
 For instructions, see [standalone VPN clients (Windows, Linux, and Mac OS X)](/docs/iaas-vpn?topic=iaas-vpn-standalone-vpn-clients)

       * Ensure that you have internet access and the stand-alone client has a connection to the endpoint for the location that is hosting your classic resources.
 For a complete list, see [Available VPN endpoints](/docs/iaas-vpn?topic=iaas-vpn-available-vpn-endpoints).

 2. Deploy a jump server or bastion host with your preferred operating system.
 You can connect from your workstation or laptop at your location to the private IP address of your jump server or bastion host by using Remote Desktop Protocol (RDP) or Secure Shell Protocol (SSH).
 3. Establish a connection from the jump server or bastion host to your {{site.data.keyword.powerSys_notm}} instances by using SSH.